 Individual or group tutoring is available for those courses that do not offer drop-in tutoring, or where more intensive assistance is needed.

 To request an individual or small group tutor, complete the Tutor Request Form.
 After you complete the form, a list of tutors will be provided to you.
 It is your responsibility to contact the tutor with the email address provided.
 You can schedule up to three hours of tutoring per week for each course.

 Due to a limited number of tutors, individual tutoring is not always available.
 If a tutor in your subject area is not available, please contact Jennifer DeConde at 814.641.3491 or email email@example.com.

 Becoming a Peer Tutor

 Students interested in becoming a peer tutor must be recommended by a professor of the course that they would like to tutor in.
-Please contact your professor to send in a recommendation on your behalf through the Juniata Peer Tutoring Program website.
+Contact your professor to send in a recommendation on your behalf.
 Once you have the recommendation, fill out the Tutor Application Form.